spatie/laravel-event-projector/UPGRADING.md

 ## From laravel-event-projector to laravel-event-sourcing

 The laravel-event-projector package has been renamed to laravel-event-sourcing.
 Upgrading from v3 of laravel-event-projector to laravel-event-sourcing is easy.
-Take a look in [the upgrade guide for laravel-event-sourcing](https://github.com/spatie/laravel-event-sourcing/blob/master/UPGRADING.md).
+Take a look at [the upgrade guide for laravel-event-sourcing](https://github.com/spatie/laravel-event-sourcing/blob/master/UPGRADING.md).

 ## From v2 to v3